Crazy Stupid Love (song)

 "Crazy Stupid Love" is a song recorded by British singer Cheryl Cole for her fourth studio album Only Human (2014), featuring British hip hop artist Tinie Tempah.
-The song was co-written by Tempah, Wayne Wilkins, Heidi Rojas, and singer-songwriter Katelyn Tarver and Kevin Anyaeji, and produced by Wilkins.
-It was released on 30 June 2014 as the lead single from the album.
+The song was co-written by Cole, Tempah, Wayne Wilkins, Heidi Rojas, and singer-songwriter Katelyn Tarver and Kevin Anyaeji, and produced by Wilkins.
+It was released on 30 June 2014 as the lead single from the album, coinciding with Cole's 31st birthday.
 Musically, the song is a pop and R&B song with saxophones, handclaps, percussion and fingersnaps, while lyrically talks about being uncontrollably in love with someone.

 "Crazy Stupid Love" received generally favourable reviews from music critics, whom praised its instrumentation, the song's catchiness and Tempah's appearance.
 The song debuted atop of the UK Singles Chart, becoming Cole's fourth number one single there and Tempah's fifth, with the former becoming the third British female in history to achieve a quartet of chart-toppers in the UK.
 The song also topped the charts in the Republic of Ireland.

 To promote the song, an accompanying music video was released on 9 June 2014, which sees Cole performing the track in an underground club, while Tinie Tempah also makes a cameo.
 She also performed the song on several live performances, including Britain's Got Talent and Capital FM's Summertime Ball, as well as being a guest on The Graham Norton Show.

 Background

 Following the release of Cole's third studio album, A Million Lights, in June 2012 and embarking on her debut solo headlining tour, Cole confirmed that a Girls Aloud's reunion would occur in November 2012.
 The group released their second greatest hits compilation, Ten on 26 November 2012 and embarked on Ten: The Hits Tour in February and March 2013.
 In March 2013, following the completion of the tour, Girls Aloud released a statement via their official Twitter confirming that they were splitting permanently.

 The song was originally recorded by Australian recording artist Kylie Minogue for her twelfth studio album Kiss Me Once (2014).
 She worked with Wilkins on the track and wanted it to be used on the album, but management Roc Nation did not like it because it was "too pop."
 Wilkins later gave the track to Cole to record, who later contributed additional writing to the song.
 On 27 May 2014, in an interview with Hello!, Cole announced that her fourth studio album would be released in November, preceded by lead single "Crazy Stupid Love", featuring Tinie Tempah.
 On 29 May, it was confirmed that Cole would debut the single on 2 June on BBC Radio 1, Capital FM and Kiss, with the video premiering on 9 June.
-The single's cover art features Cole wearing "a gold bodysuit whilst her hair galavnated around her face", as noted by Metros Hanna Gale.
+The single's cover art features Cole wearing "a gold bodysuit whilst her hair galavanted around her face", as noted by Metros Hanna Gale.